BlueFlame202/BlueFlame202/README.md

 ## Projects 🌱

 **algae:** Implementations of various algorithms I learned in my algorithms course.
 This way, I can use them easily in C++.
+To teleport to the repository, click <a href="test">here.</a>

 **darth-vader-py:** The VADER method has some issues, which I documented in my repositories.
 I countered these issues by allowing for a more dynamic lexicon that isn't necessarily gold-standard, but is more accurate when it comes to sentiment.
 This way, it was more useful and sensitive for certain corpus of tweets that I cared about.